Dogs are universally known as “man’s best friend.”

 As a tip for the prospective owner of the Shiba Inu, it is best that they are secured and leashed.
 If not, better make the house Shiba Inu escape-free.

 3. The Shiba Inu is aggressive in the company of other animals

 For dog lovers who dream of owning a Shiba Inu, this one trait of this dog breed is a must lookout.
 It is highly advisable to not mingle Shiba Inu with other animals, especially cats, and small critters.

-Shiba Inu is both an aggressive and agile dog breed that has the capability to harm cats.
-They also resort to stalking rabbits and killing rodents.
+Shiba Inu is both an aggressive and agile dog breed.
+They can harm cats, stalk rabbits and kill rodents.
 So a Shiba Inu and other smaller animals within the same space will not end up well.

-As a friendly advice, it would be best for the prospective owner to forgo the dream of owning a Shiba if the house is already a home to other animals, especially smaller ones.
+It would be best for prospective owners to think through their dream of owning a Shiba if their home already has other animals, especially smaller ones.